yjlim-larr/Reinforcement_learning/Policy_gradient/DPG/README.md

 Using state,action pair data from behavior policy function for training, upadate order is,
 <p align="center"> <img src="./img/OFF_UPDATE.png" alt="MLE" width="40%" height="40%"/> </p>

+**Note**: As i prove that deterministic policy gradient, integral over action is removed so we don't need to importance sampling on actor.